esromneb/coinbase-tax-stlt/README.md

 These are the fields that your CPA needs to file your taxes.

 # Usage
+You need to delete the header lines at the top of the CSV before this program will read it
 ```bash
 mkdir input
 # put the input file here named Coinbase-2022-CB-GAINLOSSCSV_.csv